UnionFS: Other implementations

 Unionfs for Linux has two versions.
 Version 1.x is a standalone one that can be built as a module.
 Version 2.x is a newer, redesigned, and reimplemented one.

 aufs is an alternative version of unionfs.

 overlayfs written by Miklos Szeredi has been used in OpenWRT and considered by Ubuntu and has been merged into the mainline Linux kernel on 26 October 2014 after many years of development and discussion for version 3.18 of the kernel.

 unionfs-fuse is an independent project, implemented as a user space filesystem program, instead of a kernel module or patch.
 Like Unionfs, it supports copy-on-write and read-only or read–write branches.

-Plan 9 from Bell Labs operating system uses union mounts extensively to build custom namespaces per user or processes.
+The Plan 9 from Bell Labs operating system uses union mounts extensively to build custom namespaces per user or processes.

 Union mounts have also been available in BSD since at least 1995.

 The GNU Hurd has an implementation of Unionfs.
 As of January 2008, it works, but results in a read-only mount-point.

 mhddfs works like Unionfs but permits balancing files over drives with the most free space available.
 It is implemented as a user space filesystem.

 mergerfs is a FUSE based union filesystem which offers multiple policies for accessing and writing files as well as other advanced features (xattrs, managing mixed RO and RW drives, link CoW, etc.).

 Sun Microsystems introduced the first implementation of a stacked, layered file system with copy-on-write, whiteouts (hiding files in lower layers from higher layers), etc. as the Translucent File Service in SunOS 3, circa 1986.

 JailbreakMe 3.0, a tool for jailbreaking iOS devices released in July 2011, uses unionfs techniques to speed up the installation process of the operating system modification.